huang-pan/modern-data-stack-2023/README.md

 - [Udemy Advanced Spark 3+](https://www.udemy.com/course/apache-spark-3-beyond-basics/)
 #### Summary
 - The Udemy PySpark course is a refresher course on PySpark.
-- I learned how Spark operates under the hood and how to optimize Spark jobs with the Advanced Spark 3+ course.
+- I learned how Spark works under the hood and how to optimize Spark jobs with the Advanced Spark 3+ course.
 - [Course Notes](https://github.com/huang-pan/modern-data-stack-2023/blob/main/Udemy_Spark.md)
 #### Certificates of Completion
 - Udemy PySpark completed [May 20, 2023](https://www.udemy.com/certificate/UC-c069b4b8-3a68-46e9-a591-f8c1c5a72b50/)